Yuka-404/DS5690-Final-Project/README.md

 The Comparison:

 - SAM 2 (Blue Line): Consistently achieves the highest accuracy across all interaction steps in both settings.
-It starts higher and improves steadily as more frames are annotated4.
+It starts higher and improves steadily as more frames are annotated.

-- SAM + Cutie (Green Dotted Line): A strong baseline but consistently underperforms SAM 25.
+- SAM + Cutie (Green Dotted Line): A strong baseline but consistently underperforms SAM 2.

-- SAM + XMem++ (Orange Dashed Line): The lowest performing of the three, though it still improves with more interactions6.
+- SAM + XMem++ (Orange Dashed Line): The lowest performing of the three, though it still improves with more interactions.

-- Key Takeaway: SAM 2 provides significantly better segmentation accuracy with fewer interactions compared to state-of-the-art baselines7.
+- Key Takeaway: SAM 2 provides significantly better segmentation accuracy with fewer interactions compared to state-of-the-art baselines.

 **6.2.Impact of the Results:**